Graham Coreil-Allen Bio

 Uncanny Urbanism: Graham Coreil Allen’s New Public Sites

 BmoreArt, September 19, 2014

 Hop, Skip, And Jump Across The Street With New Artist-Designed Crosswalks

 99% Invisible, October 6, 2012

-Graham Projects is a Baltimore-based creative agency making cities more inclusive and livable through public art, civic engagement, design, and communications.
-Building on his background in public art, urban planning, and advocacy, Principal and Creative Director Graham Coreil-Allen produces participatory projects and leads social initiatives in the service of pedestrians and places.
-Coreil-Allen founded Graham Projects in 2005 as a way to investigate and improve cities through public art.
-Over the past ten years of investigating and strengthening public space, Coreil-Allen has expanded his creative work to include a comprehensive array of built, programmatic, design, and communication strategies.
+Graham Projects is a Baltimore-based creative agency making cities more inclusive and livable through public art, placemaking, and civic engagement.
+Building on his background in public art, urban design, and advocacy, Principal and Public Artist Graham Coreil-Allen produces participatory projects and leads social initiatives in the service of pedestrians and places.
+Since founding Graham Projects in 2006, Coreil-Allen has expanded his creative work to include a comprehensive array of built, programmatic, design, and engagement strategies.